-Dr Shahin Pourgol is the founder and president of National Academy of Osteopathy (Canada), National University of Medical Sciences (Spain), and National University of Medical Sciences (USA).
-Dr Pourgol also serves as the current president of Canadian Union of Osteopathic Manual Practitioners.
-He can be reached at firstname.lastname@example.org.
+Dr Shawn Pourgol is the founder and president of National Academy of Osteopathy (Canada), National University of Medical Sciences (Spain), National University of Medical Sciences (USA), Canadian Union of Osteopathic Manual Practitioners and Osteopathy Chronic Pain Clinics of Canada.
+He can be reached at email@example.com.
 His personal website is www.pourgol.com.

 Friday, 2 May 2014

 Use of Alternative Health Care by Canadians in 1997 & 2006

 Only 4% of Canadians are benefiting from manual osteopathy

 in 2006 (this percentage has increased as National Academy of Osteopathy